theloneexplorerquest/study-notes/Java Concurrency In Practice/Thread_Safety.md

 Operations A and B are atomic with respect to each other if, from the perspective of a thread executing A, when another thread executes B, either all of B has executed or none of it has.

 # Locking
- thread safety requires that invariants be preserved regardless of timing or interleaving of operations in multiple threads
+ thread safety requires that invariants be preserved regardless of timing or interleaving of operations in multiple threads.

+ Java provides a built-in locking mechanism for enforcing atomicity: the synchronized block.
+Every Java object can implicitly act as a lock for purposes of synchronization.